 Public Funding is available for Inquests.
 But alternative funding may be available which we look at on a case by case basis.

-To get advice regarding Inquest representation and how we can help you, call us free on 033 33 582 583 today and ask to speak to Melanie Lidstone-Land or complete our online enquiry form and we will get back to you.
+To get advice regarding Inquest representation and how we can help you, call us for free on 033 33 582 583 today or complete our online enquiry form.